Skip to content

 Postgraduate students are an integral part of our research community.
 They work alongside talented academics and researchers from around the world, contributing to our growing reputation for internationally excellent research.

 To help you fund your studies and achieve your career goals, we offer a range of scholarships and funded project-specific studentships across various disciplines, giving you the chance to get involved in some of the exciting research projects taking place at Lincoln.
-We are also offering exciting opportunities through our doctoral training partnerships and centres, which bring together academic expertise and cutting-edge resources to help deliver innovative and transformative research.
+We are also offering exciting opportunities through our doctoral training partnerships and centres, which bring together academic expertise and cutting-edge resources to help deliver innovative and transformative research, and we regularly invite expressions of interest for externally funded fellowship schemes.

 Current Research Studentships